About Us

 1977 : March 12 – Keya Chakraborty died in an accident while shooting for a film.

-1977 : September – Founder-director Ajitesh Bandyopadhyay left his own group.
-Rudraprasad, with a few seniors and around 70 freshers, stayed back to mend fences.
+1977 : September – Founder Member Ajitesh Bandyopadhyay, high priest of NANDIKAR, left his own group to form Nandimukh.
+Rudraprasad, with a handful of seniors and about 70 freshers, stayed back to mend fences.

 We bled, we wept; yet Nandikar began to chart newer courses.
 For ‘which house is untouched by mortality’.
 We remembered ‘The mother who has lost her child conceives again before the year ends!’